Research ideas

 Open / exploratory

-1 idea Best for researchers or independent collaborators who like constructive synthesis and concrete benchmarks
+1 idea Best for people who like explicit matrices and benchmarks

 Actively looking for help